jakeuyeda/jakeuyeda.github.io/projects/project-2.md

 layout: project
 type: project
 image: images/vacay-square.png
-title: Vacay
+title: Raquetball
-permalink: projects/vacay
+permalink: projects/raquetball
 # All dates must be YYYY-MM-DD format!
-date: 2015-12-17
+date: 2018-12-12
 labels:
-  - Javascript
-  - Meteor
+  - Logic Works
-  - MongoDB
+  - VHDL
-  - GitHub
+  - Circuits
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary:  I designed a raquetball game using circuit boards and DE2 boards with a partner in EE260.
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.
+This was a project where I worked with one other person.
+We had the opportunity to design and implement several design techniques using SSi and MSI parts and gave us more experience using VHDL and Altera DE2 boards.

 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.